Welcome! Explore this page to learn about:

 View the recording and transcript of the Visualizing Scholarly Communication event.

-In this illustrated talk, Professor Bert Hansen sketches out a century-long sequence of American comic and cartoon art that sets the stage for the “graphic medicine” movement flourishing today.
-Starting with Civil-War era political cartoons by the famous Thomas Nast, the talk explores humorous caricatures in Puck and Judge from the Gilded Age, and then glances at photojournalism and the story-telling style of LIFE magazine.
+In this illustrated talk, Professor Bert Hansen sketched out a century-long sequence of American comic and cartoon art that sets the stage for the “graphic medicine” movement flourishing today.
+Starting with Civil-War era political cartoons by the famous Thomas Nast, the talk explored humorous caricatures in Puck and Judge from the Gilded Age, and then glances at photojournalism and the story-telling style of LIFE magazine.
 The narrative ends with the explosive growth of the familiar action/adventure comics in the 1940s, many of which featured heroes like Walter Reed, Louis Pasteur, Edward Jenner, and Joseph Goldberger.
 This history illustrates how medicine and public health stories were being imagined by innovative graphic artists over a hundred years of changing media.
 Please note that this event was not recorded.

 Ever wondered how to explain your research to your friends or family?
 Something that would be visually appealing, maybe incorporate some panels, maybe even involve collages?
 Then we have an event for you!
 Join us for a zine making workshop with Julie Fiveash, Librarian for American Indigenous Studies at Harvard's Tozzer Library, where attendees will learn how to turn their thesis, dissertation, or essay into a zine.
 No prior zine making experience required - just come with some writing or research you'd like to turn into a zine!
 Examples and art supplies will be provided.
-No registration required; drop-ins welcome!

 Storytelling is at the heart of medical and public health practice and Countway Library is here to help foster this tradition.
 Our Countway Reads initiative invites the community to read and learn together by engaging with creative works by people from all walks of life.